 First Foreign Rights Sold

 In 2017 the company sold its first foreign rights to King In Culture, a children’s publishing house in China.
 This relationship has blossomed with Christopher being invited on frequent lecture tours across many cities in China.
 As a result, sales from this region have grown significantly and have driven the company’s growth.
-In 2019, What on Earth Publishing formed a distribution partnership with Walker Books Australiaf or the sale of tis titles in Australia and New Zealand.
+In 2019, What on Earth Publishing formed a distribution partnership with Walker Books Australia for the sale of titles in Australia and New Zealand.

-Most recently What on Earth Publishing has teamed up with Chicago-based Britannica Inc to launch a second imprint, Britannica Books, which will be publishing its first titles in autumn 2020.
-The first two titles, the All New Britannica Children’s Encyclopedia and 5 Minute really True Stories for Bedtime, represent Britannica’s return to print after an eight year hiatus since its iconic encyclopaedia was made into an online-only publication in 2012.
+In 2020, What on Earth Publishing teamed up with Chicago-based Britannica Inc to launch the imprint, Britannica Books.
+The first two titles, the All New Britannica Children’s Encyclopedia and 5 Minute really True Stories for Bedtime, represented Britannica’s return to print after an eight year hiatus since its iconic encyclopaedia was made into an online-only publication in 2012.
 Britannica Books now has a range of non-fiction reference books for children from 0 to 12 years old.

 Into the Future